MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/create-search-results-pages.md

 >[!NOTE]
-> To make changes to the default Microsoft Search results page that is available by default, please see [customize the Microsoft Search Page](customize-search-page.md)
+> To make changes to the default Microsoft Search results page that is available by default, please see [Customize the search results page](customize-search-page.md).

 With a custom results page you can create a new page that can be used to control the layout and design of search results to support your organization's needs.
 You can use any built-in web parts, open-source search web parts from SharePoint Patterns and Practices community, as well as any custom web parts that you may have developed using SharePoint Framework.